rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

    Common asset usage scheduling systems and advanced yet lean communication protocols among members make it happen seamlessly.

-**4. How to have automation assist in generating scripts to impose potential loads ...**
+4. **How to have automation assist in generating scripts to impose potential loads ...**

    ... instead of responding to change by manually adding correlations and verifications again after each change.